 The following are some strategies to help:

 - Keep sufficient lighting through the entire residence, and remove any particular items that produce distress or visual confusion when possible.

 - Utilize contrasting colors whenever feasible, such as serving dark-colored soup in a light-colored bowl, or a fried egg on a brown plate.
 If possible, carry this concept through to home furnishings, with darker furniture on a light carpet, and different paint colors on trim vs. walls.

 - Close blinds or curtains at night and anytime the sunlight causes a glare.

 - Use adaptive tools, for example, remote controls and telephones with large buttons to provide the individual with ample opportunities for independence.

 - Confirm your loved one has ongoing access to eye care, and notify the ophthalmologist and optometrist about the individual’s dementia diagnosis.

 The knowledgeable Alzheimer’s disease care team at Continuum can help implement these tips and more to minimize the effects of vision problems.
-Leaders among St. Louis senior home care providers, our caregivers are trained to enable independence for those living with the challenges of Alzheimer’s disease.
-Reach out to us by calling (314) 863-9912 and see our full service area.
+As trust providers of dementia home care in St. Louis, MO and the surrounding areas, our caregivers are trained to enable independence for those living with the challenges of Alzheimer’s disease.
+Reach out to us by calling (314) 863-9912 or (636) 861-3336.
+See our full service area here.